jimchen1551/MPCS/Computer Science/Machine learning.md

 	  continuous: median or mean;
 	  categorical:  most common mode
 	- advanced technique: building a simple (complex only if necessary) predictive model to replace the missing values
+	- negatively biasing the relationships b/w a descriptive feature and a target feature $\because$ changing the underlying data and causing the variation with a feature to be underestimated

 #### Irregular cardinality
 - unusual number of distinct values for a feature